 Idyllic scenes at Blue Lagoon – Labengki Island

 Approximately 10 minutes by boat from Blue Lagoon you can find the Kimaboe Hill & Teluk Cinta Viewpoint on Pulau Labengki.

 From the top of Kimaboe Hill, there are incredible views overlooking a bay of islands, bamboo bridge structures and overwater cottages.

 If you have a DJI Mavic Drone, you can fly it from the top of Kimaboe Hill and capture the Teluk Cinta Bay which is in the shape of a love heart from a birds-eye perspective.

 5. Pasir Panjang Beach

-PULAU LABENGKI – THINGS TO KNOW BEFORE YOU GO
+LABENGKI ISLAND – THINGS TO KNOW BEFORE YOU GO

 As Pulau Labengki is an up and coming destination in Indonesia there is very limited information about these islands, in fact, this article may be the first detailed blog post you will find that is written in English.